giudici1985466/1985466_AFGS/Student_doc.md

 # CONTAINER_NAME: Gateway-API

 ### DESCRIPTION:
-The Gateway-API is the single entry point between the frontend and the backend services.
-It receives detected seismic events from the processing units, stores and retrieves processed seismic events from PostgreSQL, monitors the health of the processing replicas, and exposes the REST and SSE endpoints used by the dashboard.
+Central API gateway that receives detected events from processing-unit replicas, stores them in PostgreSQL with duplicate protection, exposes event retrieval endpoints for the frontend, and monitors the health status of all processing replicas.

 ### USER STORIES:
 - 1 - As a user, I want to see the status of all processing units, so that I can monitor the operational condition of the system.